AmrDeveloper/CodeView/README.md

 codeView.setSyntaxPatternsMap(syntaxPatterns);
 ```

-Rehighlight the text depend on the new patterns
+Highlight the text depend on the new patterns

 ```java
 codeView.reHighlightSyntax();